thomasdelvus/thomas-delvus-website/src/content/blog/character-sheet-seraphina-ashveil.md

 ## Seraphina Ashveil, Revealed

-Seraphina is not powerful ó yet.
+Seraphina is not powerful ‚Äî yet.
 Seven hit points make that abundantly clear.
 Her strength is negligible.
 Her armor nonexistent.

 What she *does* have is focus.

-High Intelligence and Charisma point toward a character whose influence will not come from force, but from understanding ó of arcane systems, of people, of history.
+High Intelligence and Charisma point toward a character whose influence will not come from force, but from understanding ‚Äî of arcane systems, of people, of history.
 Skills are not scattershot; they cluster around investigation, knowledge, and persuasion.
 This is someone who uncovers, not conquers.

 Even the equipment choices reinforce restraint.
 Nothing exotic.
 Nothing magical.
 Just enough to survive the early chapters.